-- Sanitation and Safety for Managers an introduction to environmental sanitation and safety in a food preparation area - Culinary Nutrition introduces the basic principles of nutrition and their relationship with health, including current dietary guidelines, energy balance, vitamin supplements, and food fads - Inventory Control and Purchasing a study of planning and control processes in the food and beverage industry - Culinary Calculations basic calculation procedures used by culinarians; - Restaurant Management and Supervision includes understanding and practice of professional ethics, conduct, following instructions, and working with fellow team members - Restaurant Layout and Interior Design emphasis is on kitchen and dining room design, staff allocation, menu planning, and financing - Introduction to Vineyards and Beverages the development of a knowledge base suitable for assisting customers in choosing wine for classical and contemporary cuisine - Menu Panning and Design introduction to the basic principles of planning and design for menu layout in a variety of food service operations - Embedded in the CRT coursework are objectives for the human relations course.
+- Sanitation and Safety for Managers an introduction to environmental sanitation and safety in a food preparation area - Culinary Nutrition introduces the basic principles of nutrition and their relationship with health, including current dietary guidelines, energy balance, vitamin supplements, and food fads - Inventory Control and Purchasing a study of planning and control processes in the food and beverage industry - Culinary Calculations basic calculation procedures used by culinarians; - Restaurant Management and Supervision includes understanding and practice of professional ethics, conduct, following instructions, and working with fellow team members - Embedded in the CRT coursework are objectives for the human relations course.
 The former director chose to embed these outcomes in culinary arts coursework, rather than require BA 285, Human Relations in Organizations.
 This is allowed by the Oregon Department of Community College and Workforce Development (CCWD).
 This change was submitted to the Instructional Council for review before the curriculum change was made.